marckrenn/framer-Firebase/README.md

 #### • firebase.onChange(path or "connection", callback)
 ---

-**Monitoring a database path:**
+**Monitoring a database path:** <br />
-Fires when the Framer project is loaded (returns all the current data saved at that path) and whenever the value was changed (only returns the newly added data), across multiple devices or browser windows.
+Fires, when the Framer project is loaded (returns all current data of the path) and whenever some of its data was changed (returns only the newly added or changed data), across multiple devices or browser windows.
 If it returns *null*, the node has been deleted.

 **Example:**
 ```coffee